Dawn of Man –10,000 BC

 There are two simultaneous art movements in Paleolithic art that denote location and discovery, both beginning in 14,000 BC.
 There are, of course, older examples of crafts and tools and very simplistic representations of figures, but these two periods see a higher development.

-The Aurignacio-Perigordian includes the Venus of Laussel, a curvy and sensual rock carving of a long haired woman found in France, and other more voluptuous Venus statuettes.
+The Aurignacian-Perigordian includes the Venus of Laussel, a curvy and sensual rock carving of a long-haired woman found in France, and other more voluptuous Venus statuettes.
 The Lascaux caves of France feature paintings of bulls with sophisticated talent.

 Painting in the Paleolithic era was done with various tools and mediums.
 Some artists daubed or stippled with moss or fur, others used their finger or sticks in the way that we use brushed, and others used colored rocks, chalks, and charcoal to draw.
 One innovative technique was to blow color through a hollow bone or to spray it directly from the mouth.

-A fair use of pigments was used to create these painting and artists had a good grasp of creating depth with shadowing.
-The cave paintings were not all done at once in any one location, but were done at separate periods in time with respect in space for the earlier pieces of art.
+Fair use of pigments was used to create these painting and artists had a good grasp of creating depth with shadowing.
+The cave paintings were not all done at once in any one location but were done at separate periods in time with respect in space for the earlier pieces of art.
 Subjects like those at the caves mentioned above ran mostly to animals of varying types, mainly those that were hunted.
-Humans do figure in the art, but were not common.
+Humans do figure in the art but were not common.

 Eastern Spain is home to shallow rock shelters that contain silhouetted pictures of hunting scenes, rituals, fighting, and everyday life.
 Humans are depicted here in addition to the animals.